Contact Us:

 Welcome to the Polish Heritage Society of Northeastern Wisconsin!

-Understood to be the largest Polish heritage organization by membership in Wisconsin, we are driven by pride and are dedicated to the education, promotion and preservation of Polish heritage.
-The PHS of NEW was founded 28 years ago and continues to be a vibrant and growing non-profit organization today.
+Understood to be the largest Polish heritage organization by membership in Wisconsin, we are driven by pride and are dedicated to the education, promotion, and preservation of Polish heritage.
+The PHS of NEW was founded 32 years ago and is a vibrant and growing non-profit organization today.
 Click the Membership tab above.

-Our membership consists of a wide cross section of individuals that share a common interest and curiosity about their heritage, regardless how many generations and branches comprise their family tree.
+Our membership consists of a wide cross-section of individuals that share a common interest and curiosity about their heritage, regardless of how many generations and branches comprise their family tree.
 It’s this combination of culture and time that has helped to shape who they are today.

-We trust that you too, will be interested to discover your roots and in doing so will gain an appreciation for the rich tradition and culture of the Polish people.
-We encourage you to preview our website, become involved, and begin to uncover your own cultural identity.
+We trust that you, too, will be interested to discover your roots and gain an appreciation for the rich tradition and culture of the Polish people.
+We encourage you to review our website, become involved, and begin to uncover your own cultural identity.

 Our board, our operations, our functions, our writers/columnists, and our events are 100% volunteers.

-In our latest newsletter edition, February/March 2023, you will find:
+In our latest newsletter edition, December 2024/January 2025, you will find Christmas customs and, of course, holiday recipes!

-And much more!
 To receive our newspaper via mail, please register to become a member.
-Archived copies from the past can be found by clicking the Newsletters tab at the top of this website.
+Some archived copies from the past can be found by clicking the Newsletters tab at the top of this website.

 Upcoming Events